-Currently, I am set up to offer four models of guitar and a tenor ukulele.
+I offer several models of guitar ranging in size from a small Terz guitar to a large acoustic bass guitar.
+I am also set up to build a tenor ukulele.
 I am totally open to developing another model if requested.

 Dreadnought guitars are perhaps the most popular acoustic guitar so everybody makes them.
 They are relatively large (they were, after all, named after a class of British battleship) so they slightly emphasize bass notes.
 They are great for strumming and for accompanying singing.
 They are also a favourite amoung bluegrass players.